great-expectations/great_expectations/docs/how_to_guides/miscellaneous/how_to_write_a_how_to_guide.rst

 This guide shows how to create a new how-to guide in Great Expectations.
 By writing guides with consistent structure and styling, you can get your PRs approved faster and make the Great Expectations docs discoverable, useful, and maintainable.

+.. admonition:: Prerequisites: This how-to guide assumes that you have:

+    - a Data Context object:

+        - with a kitten
+        - and a puppy

 Steps
 -----